chemfiles/chemfiles/doc/src/properties.rst

 Atomic properties
 -----------------

-.. the csv files at properties/*.csv are generated from the corresponding toml
+.. the CSV files at properties/*.csv are generated from the corresponding TOML
 .. files.
+Please edit the TOML files when adding new properties

 .. csv-table::
    :file: properties/atom.csv